3idprotocol/introduction/README.md

 3IDs are built using sets of linked documents on the [Ceramic Network](http://ceramic.network).
 3ID's document-based design provides nearly infinite flexibility, extensibility, and customization, which is a requirement for identity as there is no single data model that can support every use case.

-Ceramic provides the ideal meta-network for constructing a trusted, cross-platform decentralized identity system since it allows for permissionless, censorship-resistant publishing of mutable, verifiable documents (such as metadata and content) in a chain-, platform-, and application-agnostic way.
+Ceramic provides the ideal meta-network for constructing a trusted, cross-platform identity system since it allows for permissionless, censorship-resistant publishing of mutable, verifiable documents (such as metadata and content) in a chain-, platform-, and application-agnostic way.
 Ceramic ensures that identities, and their associated information, are always publicly available and resolvable, and thay they're not tied to any single platform.

 ## Decentralized Identifier (DID)